soverenio/docs/docs/source/getting-started/quick-start.rst

          Currently, Soveren only supports Kubernetes deployments.
 For other deployment options, contact us at support@soveren.io

-2. Apply the Soveren Gateway manifest:
+2. Apply the Soveren Gateway manifests:

    ::